 Each engine undergoes a meticulous series of quality control inspections, throughout the remanufacturing process.
 Before rebuilding we disassemble the engine core, discard the old parts, clean the original castings down to the bare metal, test for cracks, and inspect for defects.
 We align hone the main bore on the block back to size.
 Then the cylinders are bored square to the mains and diamond honed.
 Using a dial bore gauge, we check that each cylinder is round, straight and to size.
-On our connecting rods we check for straightness and diamond hone them back to factory specifications.
+Our connecting rods are checked for straightness and diamond honed back to factory specifications.
+Each rod is weighed on a gram scale and put into sets of equal weight.

 We hand assemble our engines using the finest quality O.E.M. and aftermarket parts available.
 After assembly, we pressure test the long block to check for leaks.
 Then we spin test the long block where the cylinder compression, the oil system, and various other quality tests are preformed.